 The Flash grinned.
 “Sounds like an episode of Scooby Doo.
 Ever wear lilac hosiery, Lilith?”

 Lilith shook her head.
-“This is wrong.
-This is not true.
-I sensed evil behind a facade of good.
-I still do.
+“This is all wrong.
+This is simply not true.
+I told you I sensed evil behind a façade of good, and I still do.
 Danny Chase lies.
 He is not even the real Danny.
 He is Pseudos posing as the mad child.”

-Azrael grabbed the boy, and sure enough his features altered to reveal the blond in green called Pseudos.
-He was a shape-changer.
+Azrael grabbed the boy, and sure enough his features altered to reveal the blond youth in green called Pseudos, a shape-changer.